jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfgmonitor_scheduling.md

 ### Store reporting data

 Select to store reporting data in the Spotlight Statistics Repository for the selected connection.
-Reporting data is used by Reporting and Trending requires the Spotlight Statistics Repository to be configured.
+Reporting data is used by Reporting and Trending and requires the Spotlight Statistics Repository to be configured.

 ### Do not collect and store reporting data